 Fellow Since 2009

-This profile was prepared when Manzoor Mirani was elected to the Ashoka Fellowship in 2009.
+This description of Manzoor Mirani's work was prepared when Manzoor Mirani was elected to the Ashoka Fellowship in 2009.

 The New Idea